10 Signs Your Magazine’s Design Needs Help

 When we’re reading a magazine, our natural expectation is to navigate with ease.
 Don’t just assume that because your magazine has a table of contents that you’ve done your due diligence, that you’ve done enough.
 If your readers can’t find their way through your magazine to the content they’re interested in reading, they’ll ditch your magazine for something more straightforward.

 A designer’s job is to create an intangible yet clear line between your content’s disparate parts.
+Think of each section or feature as a door—clear entry points or instructions are essential for guiding readers smoothly from one area to another.
 If there’s no line apparent, your readers will spend too much time frustrated and confused.
 Employing a navigation plan, alongside basic layout hierarchy principles, can help keep your readers on the right path when visiting your magazine.

 Trends Are Ever-Changing

 While there’s something to be said for doing things your own way, it’s often best to cater to current trends if you have no compelling reason not to do so.
 Under this logic, if the design of your publication hasn’t changed for a year or so, there’s a high probability that the design is outdated.
 Only by constantly following the existing trends can we move forward in design terms.
+Sometimes, a new design trend may appear to be a wonder at first glance, but if not thoughtfully implemented, it can ultimately fail to deliver a positive user experience.
 Pay attention to magazine shelves or online stores: is your magazine keeping up with modern trends?
 Is there a sense that your magazine fits in with the current era?
-These are the questions you should ask yourself.
+These are the questions you should ask yourself—and if not, it may be time to reassess using a guide on when to redesign your magazine.

 Does Your Magazine Have a Recognizable Face?

 Every creature on the planet has a face and it forms a unique story of their life and identity.
 Ask yourself what kind of face your magazine has.
 Your magazine’s brand is one of the most important things to think about.
 Why is your magazine different and what makes it so?
 Where are its strengths and weaknesses?
 And we’re not just talking about your magazine’s cover, despite the face metaphor.
 There must also be a clear design guide for all layouts throughout the length and breadth of your publication.
 Not all pages have to be identical, but there must be some graphic design element that leads throughout.
+All visual elements—such as font, layout, and imagery—should work together to convey the intended meaning to your audience, much like the best examples of exceptional magazine design case studies where every detail supports the brand story.
 If you’re missing that part, then something is definitely wrong.

 Your Advertising Upstages Your Content

-While advertising is extremely important to your magazine and you want them to stand out, you don’t want them to stand out so much that your content is upstaged.
+While advertising is extremely important to your magazine and you want each ad to stand out, it’s crucial that every ad takes into account the magazine’s tone and audience.
 Ads monetize your content, but the content still needs to be at the forefront of your reader’s experience.
+A poorly designed ad that doesn’t consider the surrounding environment can harm your brand or message, making thoughtful ad placement essential.
 To this end, your content needs to be professionally rendered with layouts and design elements that back it up.
 We’ve seen some magazines where the content takes a backseat to the ads.
 In these cases, you’re not going to be doing yourself or your advertisers any favors.

 Harmony is a Fine Balancing Act

 All elements, such as fonts, content, and photos, need to perfectly balance with one another.
 This doesn’t mean that you need to totally surrender to modern trends, but rather that your style elements need to match the concept of your magazine and also the context of their placement within your magazine.
+Failing to achieve balance and harmony can cause your magazine layout to fail in delivering its intended message.
 While you can use fancier fonts for headlines, it’s best to use simpler fonts for body text.
 It’s also important to get the sizes of your elements right and to have contrast between the various sizes.
 Your font styles should strive to match your photo and image styles too.
 It’s important to mention that your font elements shouldn’t upstage or undermine your content or media elements.
-True harmony is achieved when all of your elements are able to function as intended with nothing extra thrown in for the sake of appearance.
+True harmony is achieved when all of your elements are able to function as intended with nothing extra thrown in for the sake of appearance, and kept fresh over time by applying strategies for overcoming the “perfect” magazine layout design that tends to grow stale.

 Your Images Aren’t Telling a Story

 Visual storytelling is a simple way to master your reader’s heart… or break it.
 Images can actually lift your magazine up or down depending on how you use them.
 Be honest: do you enjoy reading magazines that lack photos?
 Do you enjoy reading magazines with blurry or irrelevant photos?
-I imagine that you answered with a resounding “no.” While bad images can ruin your article or magazine, good ones actively contribute to the content and help tell the story visually.
+I imagine that you answered with a resounding “no.” Terrible images can make readers laugh for all the wrong reasons, drawing attention to mistakes rather than your message.
+While bad images can ruin your article or magazine, good ones actively contribute to the content and help tell the story visually, as you’ll see in Flip180’s stunning magazine design portfolio where photography and layout work together.

 You’re Simply Trying Too Hard

 It’s very easy to overdo things in your magazine.
 Using too much color can create chaos, for example.
+Overcomplicating your design can even lead to funny mistakes that distract from the magazine’s intended message.
 Instead of using different colors, it’s wise to use shades of one color, which is a basic rule of graphic design that’s easy to overlook.
 Another easy mistake is using too many visual line directions on the same page in your layout, which makes the magazine content unreadable and distracts from your more important elements.
 If you must, err on the side of minimalism.

 Bookmark these ten magazine layout design tips.
 Internalize them.
 Now don’t worry too much about perfecting them.
 Instead, find a good design company that can help you reach the top and stay there.
 Flip180 Media practices good design on every project, so you can rest easy knowing that your magazine will come out beautifully optimized.